dnim/git-trunk-mono-sandbox/README.md

 ## Sandbox for testing git usage in the scope of trun monorepo development approach

 Hello :) this is the commit from zero developer.

+Hi!
+I'm user 1.